 Logicalis has signed a strategic alliance agreement with Premier IBM Business Partner, Silicon Plains, to provide its customers in the Insurance, Banking and Government sectors with an accelerated approach to greater business agility. ...

 New Cybertrust intelligence service available through managed security services offerings

 Cybertrust has announced the addition of Cybertrust Intelligence Service to its MSS portfolio. ...

 ROUND TABLES DISCUSSIONS

 This first round table discussion in 2005 about the mobile workforce was insightful to say the least particularly when you can read it again a decade + later.
 Today, more and more people are using their smart phones not only as a communication devise for calling and texting, but also as a mini computer.
 So much of my business is conducted via my phone.
-As an example: I sell wholesale vapor products to vape stores all over the US.
+As an example: I sell vapor products to retailers especially vape stores all over the US.
 Sure I can email and call clients via my phone.
 But I also have all sales records, recent orders, and notes about each vape store customer at my finger tips via the cloud and my phone.
 There are so many apps available that make using a mobile phone or tablet a better choice for conducting business, than carrying around a laptop.
 When I meet with the owner of a vape store in person I can easily show them new products with all the specs and then send them an email with a recap of our meeting.
 Many of the security issues that are brought up in this roundtable discussion have been dealt with, although cyber security will always be an issue to some degree.
 There are hackers everywhere trying to find breaches in one's firewalls.
 Read the discussion "Gaining Control of the Mobile Workforce" and see what you think.

 Gaining Control of the Mobile Workforce